The evolution of B2B in demand generation

 A strong focus on search marketing

-Search engine optimization is a great way to generate highly relevant organic traffic to your business.
+Having a well-planned SEO strategy is a great way to generate highly relevant organic traffic for your business.
 In a market dominated by large players, you need solid foundational practices that improve your rankings and scale existing competitors.

 A search-focused project will help you choose what type of content users expect to see based on their history of search queries and topic clusters.
 This will help you focus on gaining maximum visibility.
 Additionally, you can improve your channel and VAR (Value-added reseller) relationships through CRO (Conversion Rate Optimization) enhancement, omnichannel campaign enablement and landing page optimization.